(reading time: 19 mins)

 Humans have large language centres in our brains and highly flexible vocal tracts.
 We have writing and printing, and language has been key to our dominance of the planet.
-There is a difference between calls and cries and vocalisations based in language.
-Although definitions of language vary, a common requirement is that ‘true language’ is evidence for and therefore requires a brain equipped with, the ability to abstract – but brains with the capacity for abstraction are not unique to our species.
+Although definitions of language vary, a common requirement is that true language is evidence for, and therefore requires a brain equipped with the ability to abstract.
+But brains with the capacity for abstraction are not unique to our species.
 The evidence for animal language is too large a subject to weigh up in a blog post.
-My feeling is it is considered controversial in partly due to scientific rigour, but also because it more than anything else complicates our presumed status at the top of the Evolutionary tree.
+My feeling is it is considered controversial only in part due to scientific rigour – rather it more than anything else complicates our presumed status at the top of the Evolutionary tree.

 Take whales and dolphins.
-I think it is reasonable to assume a large brained social mammal, capable in several ways of abstracting its world, which communicates within social groups using a wide range of frequencies and sonic patterns, probably has a fairly sophisticated language.
+It seems reasonable to assume a large brained social mammal, capable in several ways of abstracting its world, which communicates within social groups using a wide range of frequencies and sonic patterns, might have a form of language.
 Of course it’s not proven because we don’t know what they are saying to each other.
-Humans use language to share complex information, emotions and concepts to our Evolutionary advantage, so wouldn’t it be strange if whales and dolphins did not do the same?
+Humans use language to share complex information, emotions and concepts to our evolutionary advantage, so wouldn’t it be strange if whales and dolphins did not do the same?
 Is it even possible the reason we’ve not been able to understand marine mammals so far is their language is far more sophisticated and varied than any language we know?
 Maybe it even shifts and changes like a computer message being encrypted with a new key every day.
 Maybe, just maybe, the word for fish or ball is very different for a dolphin on a Tuesday than the word for fish or ball on a Wednesday!

 That may prove correct in the long term, but can we really know that when inter species communication so far has been fairly simple?

-Many species will never have the capacity for ‘true language’.
-Yet we should be careful of adding on more criteria to keep human language in a distinct category from potential animal languages.
+Many species will never have the capacity for true language.
+Yet we should be careful of adding on more criteria to our definition of true language, in order to keep human language in a distinct category from potential animal languages.
 For example, dogs have relatively poor eyesight so a dogs’ understanding of its world comes partly from its terrific sense of smell (dogs have between 125-300 million olefactory sensors, we have only 5 million).
 But we do not treat a dog’s sense of smell as being something separate from our own, or reserve a different category for it.
-We simply regard it as being a more powerful version of what we have.
-So although these two apes Koko the Gorilla and Kanzi the Bonobo have limited vocabularies, they can both act according to sentence order, learn new words and invent sentences reflecting wants, emotions and future actions, language skills which seem to reflect a fairly sophisticated perception.
+We simply regard it as being a more enhanced version of what we have.
+So although these two apes Koko the Gorilla and Kanzi the Bonobo have limited vocabularies, they can both act according to sentence order, learn new words and invent sentences reflecting wants, emotions and future actions.
+Their language skills which seem to reflect a fairly sophisticated perception.

 Society and morality

-Until these studies were done I’ll bet most people regarded fairness as a strictly human invention, evidence of our more enlightened state as we moved from animalistic brutality, through religious, philosophical and political change to a rationally arrived at realisation that building a just society is a worthy aim.
-How many Hollywood courtroom dramas have you seen where the unconventional young lawyer fights through corruption, intimidation and institutional apathy to a last minute victory?
-And yet as the closing music reminds us the emotional journey we’ve taken is now resolving to its righteous conclusion, the message is it’s not Tom Cruise (or whoever is playing the lead) who is the winner, but Justice itself.
+These studies show fairness is not simply a human invention – it is not evidence of our more enlightened state as we moved from animal brutality to civilisation.
+How many Hollywood courtroom dramas have you seen where the young lawyer fights through corruption, intimidation and institutional apathy to a last minute victory?
+As the closing music reminds us the emotional journey we’ve taken is resolving to its righteous conclusion, the message is it’s not Tom Cruise (or whoever is playing the lead) who is the winner, but Justice itself.
 Justice is certainly mythologised in our culture.
-In fact, when justice is done in our courtrooms, you could argue it is not human society but Nature that wins out.
+In fact, when justice is done in our courtrooms, you could argue it is not humanity but an evolutionary mechanism that is the winner.

-There’s a growing opinion that moral behaviour is not unique to humans.
 For decades the ‘survival of the fittest’ was one of the few behaviours humans acknowledged as common ground with the rest of the animal kingdom.
-Even this year on a BBC radio discussion, I heard an entrepreneur lament that bankers had “not yet recovered their animal spirits” following the 2008 recession!
-The ruthlessly competitive aspect of Evolution has undoubtedly been used to justify short-term gains in the financial markets and push for deregulation.
-The underlying narrative of the Financial world has long been there is a financial Ecosystem that must operate unfettered by the law makers, to fulfil its Evolutionary purpose in the wider interests of the species.
-In fact, while competition is vital to Evolution and business, fairness and co-operation are equally important in human society across the world – and the Human Animal can very selective about which gets emphasised and when depending on how we are trying to shape our society.
+In 2016 on a BBC radio discussion, I heard an entrepreneur lament that bankers had “not yet recovered their animal spirits” following the 2008 recession.
+The ruthlessly competitive aspect of Evolution has often been used to justify short-term gains in the financial markets and push for deregulation.
+The underlying narrative of the financial world has long been there is a financial ecosystem that must operate unfettered by the law makers, to fulfil its evolutionary purpose in the wider interests of the species.
+In fact, while competition is vital to evolution and business, fairness and co-operation are equally important in human society across the world – and the human animal can very selective about which we emphasise, depending on the forces shaping our society.

 Culture and learning

-Less controversial than language or morality is the idea animals can have culture, or at least a proto-culture.
-Given the same conditions groups of animals develop and pass on different behaviours with no clear Evolutionary advantage – for example some Meerkat groups in the same area get an early night and rise early, other groups go to bed late and enjoy a lie-in.
-In 2001 Killer Whales were one of the first non-human species recognized to have a distinct culture, after observations of dialects and feeding behaviours from different groups with overlapping ranges in British Columbia.
+Less controversial than language or morality is the idea animals may have culture.
+Given the same conditions groups of animals develop and pass on different behaviours with no clear evolutionary advantage – for example some Meerkat groups get an early night and rise early, other groups in the same area go to bed late and enjoy a lie-in.
+In 2001 killer whales were one of the first non-human species recognized to have a distinct culture, after observations of dialects and feeding behaviours from different groups with overlapping ranges in British Columbia.

 Teaching is closely related to culture.
-Meerkats teach their young to hunt hazardous prey by starting them off with dead Scorpions, then live Scorpions with the sting removed, before letting them lose on the live and dangerous ones.
+Meerkats teach their young to hunt hazardous prey by starting them off with dead scorpions, then live scorpions with the sting removed, before letting them lose on the live and (potentially) dangerous ones.
 Cheetah mothers use similarly stepped up training programmes for hunting.
-But the Meerkats appear to be basing their training on the student’s age rather than readiness, and can be tricked into giving a live Scorpion to an inexperienced student.
-In fact Rock Ants ants could be considered more sophisticated tutors even than the Meerkats, because when teaching the route to food, the training ant waits for the student to signal it’s ready to move onto the next stage.
+But the meerkats appear to be basing their training on the student’s age rather than readiness, and can be tricked into giving a live scorpion to an inexperienced student.
+In fact rock ants could be considered more sophisticated tutors even than the Meerkats, because when teaching the route to food, the training ant waits for the student to signal it’s ready to move onto the next stage.

 I may myself once have been the subject of an animal show and tell.
-I used to live in Dingle on the West coast of Ireland.
-For some months I was one of a number of people who swum regularly with the town’s most famous resident, Fungie the wild Bottlenose dolphin.
-One summer we had reports the local pod had been approaching swimmers and boats along the coast at Minard, so a group of us waited with wetsuits and snorkelling gear for the whole day.
-Looking out at an uneventful ocean for several hours there was a growing sense that the reports may have been exaggerated.
-In late afternoon we spotted some movement around a mile out to sea, and more in hope than expectation one of the group leaned over a rock and started slapping his fin on the water.
-It certainly alerted the pod to our presence; within in a minute there were 30 wild dolphins close to the shore, surfacing singly or in twos or threes, and we were all scrabbling for masks, snorkels and zipping up wetsuits to get into the water before they disappeared.
+I used to live in Dingle on the West coast of Ireland, and swam regularly with the town’s most famous resident, Fungie the wild Bottlenose dolphin.
+One summer there were reports the local pod had been approaching swimmers along the coast at Minard, so a group of us waited all day, wetsuits and snorkels ready.
+By late afternoon there was a creeping sense that the reports may have been exaggerated.
+But then we spotted some movement around a mile out to sea, and more in hope than expectation someone slapped a fin on the water.
+Within in a minute there were 30 wild dolphins close to the shore, surfacing singly or in twos or threes, and we were zipping up wetsuits and scrabbling for masks to get into the water before they disappeared!

 For around half an hour the pod interacted with our group.
-I tried snorkelling below the surface as much as possible to meet the dolphins on their own terms.
-Often when I dived I found dolphins swimming parallel with me, matching my slow pace for a few seconds, sometimes releasing bubbles from their blow holes in imitation of the bubbles that came out of my snorkel tube – an imitation behaviour frequently observed in the wild and captivity.
-When I surfaced groups of two or three dolphins often surfaced alongside me, making me temporarily part of the ‘coalitions’ young male dolphins form.
+I tried snorkeling below the surface as much as possible to meet the dolphins on their own terms.
+Often when I dived I found dolphins swimming parallel with me, matching my slow pace for a few seconds, sometimes releasing bubbles from their blow holes in imitation of the bubbles that came out of my snorkel tube (something frequently observed in the wild and captivity).
+When I surfaced groups of two or three dolphins often surfaced alongside me, making me temporarily a member of the ‘coalitions’ young male dolphins form.
 Moving in synchronicity is an important part of dolphin social bonding, and we were being included.
-At one point I dived 20 feet down and flipped on my back to get a overall picture of swimmers and dolphins, and just above my chest two males shot across me diagonally from opposite directions.
+At one point I dived 20 feet down and flipped on my back to get a overall picture of swimmers and dolphins.
+Just above my chest two males shot across me diagonally from opposite directions.

 Near the end I was floating on the surface, watching a mother and her young calf circling on their sides to get a proper look at me 10 feet below.
 The calf swam close to the mother’s tail and was very young, only a third of the adult length.
 I had the distinct feeling for all the enjoyment the dolphins appeared to take in the encounter, that maybe watching this human, cumbersome in the water and so relatively harmless, might be part of that young dolphin’s education.

-Is it Anthropomorphic to describe the older female as having been jealous?
+Is it anthropomorphic to describe the older female as having been jealous?
 It seems the most appropriate word.
-There isn’t any real Evolutionary advantage to jealousy in human society, it tends to drive away the object of desire, and likewise it only caused disruption to the Falcons.
-Although humans have made jealousy the subject of stories from Othello to Fatal Attraction, and we can describe what rejection feels like and create a narrative around what the others betrayal has done to us – create a sense of self from that – is that evidence of a different type of emotion or an extra layer on top of the same underlying emotion?
-I think the base emotion is essentially the same in the jealous Falcon as the jealous human.
-Only the layers of interpretation that get added differ.
+There isn’t any real evolutionary advantage to jealousy in human society.
+It tends to drive away the object of desire, and likewise it only caused disruption to the hawks.
+Although humans have made jealousy the subject of stories from Othello to Fatal Attraction, and we can describe what rejection feels like and create a narrative around what the others betrayal has done to us – create a sense of self from that – is that evidence of a different type of emotion, or just an extra layer on top of the same underlying emotion?
+I think the base emotion is essentially the same in the jealous hawk as the jealous human.
+Only the layers of interpretation that we add will differ.

 Can animals be cruel?